Swimming, Coughing and Fever, Our Time in Johor Bahru

 Johor Bahru is the fourth largest city in Malaysia and the capital of the state Johor.
-It is just over the bridge from Singapore, and by extension, the Singapore Airport which made it a logical place to stop over for a few weeks.
+It is just over the bridge from Singapore, and by extension, the Singapore Airport.
+It a logical place to stop over for a few weeks.
+It also looked like a pretty interesting place to stop before going home to Australia.

 Unfortunately, we weren’t able to enjoy the warm weather much as we all came down with the flu.
 We must have caught in Athens.
 We spent 90% of our time in our apartment, with all of the curtains shut and sprawled over the couches and beds in various states of delirium, fever, and exhaustion.